 From Old Testament times, men and women looked for one who would never let them down.
 Indeed, no sooner had the children of Israel gotten their wish for a king, than Saul began to fail them.
 Yet, to his successor King David was revealed a King to come whose kingdom would never end.
-His son, Solomon, yearning in turn for justice and righteousness to govern the people (Psalm 72:1), painted a picture of what the coming King would be like.
+His son, Solomon, yearning in turn for justice and righteousness to govern the people (Psalm 72:I), painted a picture of what the coming King would be like.

 How Israel needed this King!
 After Solomon's days, the kingdom split.
-In the northern kingdom, every king of Israel was disobedient to God and did evil, and all but six of the kings of Judah (the southern kingdom).
-Yet, during the reign of the self-confident Ahaz, God graciously promised one who would never disappoint.
-"The government" would "be upon his shoulder."
+In the northern kingdom, every king of Israel was disobedient to God and did evil, and all but ernment" would "be upon his shoulder."
 He would rule as the "Wonderful Counselor" (Isaiah 9:6).